y-scope/eslint-config-yscope/README.md

 - `yscope/common`: A general ESLint configuration suitable for a wide range of JavaScript projects.
 - `yscope/react`: Tailored ESLint configuration for React applications.
 - `yscope/meteor`: A specialized ESLint configuration for Meteor projects.
-- `yscope/backend-ts`: Designed specifically for TypeScript backend applications.
+- `yscope/typescipt`: Designed specifically for TypeScript applications.
 ## Installation

 To get started with `eslint-config-yscope`, you can install the package: